ab-anand/fav-quote/README.md

 > Hardik: Wanting to work is so rare a merit that it should be encouraged. - **Abraham Lincoln**

 ---

-Toward the positive life :heart:
+Toward a positive life :heart: